Oirat Confederation

 Despite the universal currency of the term "Four Oirat" among Eastern Mongols, Oirats, and numerous explanations by historians, no consensus has been reached on the identity of the original four tribes.
 While it is believed that the term Four Oirats refers to the Choros, Torghut, Dorbet and Khoid tribes, there is a theory that the Oirats were not consanguineous units, but political-ethnic units composed of many patrilineages.
+In the early period, the Kergüd tribe also belonged to the confederation.

 Background

 The Oirats were one of the forest peoples who lived in west of the Mongols of Genghis Khan.
 They submitted to Genghis in 1207 and played prominent roles in the history of the Mongol Empire.

 After the overthrow of the Yuan dynasty (1271–1368), Möngke-Temür, a high official of the Yuan, had placed himself at the head of the Oirats.
 When he died, three chieftains, Mahamu (Mahmud), Taiping and Batu-bolad, ruled them.
 They sent envoys with gifts to the Ming dynasty.
 In 1409, the Yongle Emperor (r.
 1402–1424) bestowed upon them the title of wang in return.
-The Oirats began to challenge the Borjigin Emperors in the reign of Elbeg Khan (c.
+The Oirats began to challenge the Borjigin Emperors of the Northern Yuan in the reign of Elbeg Khan (c.
 1394–1399).

 Before 1640, the Oirats had been wavering between the two faiths, Islam and Buddhism.